-- 6. Class III and IV lasers if for display only and not operated (See the description of Class III and Class IV lasers in the Radiation section of the Hazardous Chemicals, Activities, or Devices chapter of the International Rules for Pre-college Research.) - 7.
-Any apparatus producing temperatures that will cause physical burns if adequately insulated - 8.
+- 7. Class III and IV lasers if for display only and not operated (See the description of Class III and Class IV lasers in the Radiation section of the Hazardous Chemicals, Activities, or Devices, p.
+27. - 8.
+Any apparatus producing temperatures that will cause physical burns if adequately insulated - 9.
 The only items that may be displayed on the front of the provided tables are the forms listed in the section of these rules entitled "Required to be Visible and Vertically Displayed at the Intel ISEF"